 And for good reason.
 It’s a perfect partner for grilled vegetables and it makes a mean marinade for these vegetarian and vegan BBQ tofu kebabs.

-- First, press the tofu so that most of the water is drained out.
-Then, bake the tofu at high heat.
-This dries the tofu out further, improving it’s ability to soak up the BBQ sauce and improve its texture.
+- First, press then, bake the tofu.
+This dries the tofu out further, improving it’s ability to soak up the BBQ sauce and improves its texture.

-- Second, marinate the tofu in homemade smoky BBQ sauce.
+- Second, marinate the tofu in BBQ sauce.

-- Meanwhile, chop the vegetables into bite size pieces.
-Toss them in a bit of olive oil, salt and pepper, then skewer the veggies and BBQ Tofu.
+- Next, chop the vegetables into bite size pieces.
+Toss them in a bit of olive oil, salt and pepper, then skewer the veggies and tofu.

 Make Ahead!!
 The tofu can be marinated up to 24 hours in advance and the kebabs can be assembled several hours prior to grilling.